 If the USCG's PARS report of the routes determines that the proposed shipping routes are free of navigational and environmental hazards, recommended routes in Cape Cod Bay and those southeastern U.S. ports are intended to be established.
 A range of routes is being considered and the exact locations of the routes have not been determined; much depends on the outcome of the PARS report.
 Again, that action is not addressed in this proposed rulemaking.
 After recommended routes have been established, NMFS intends to monitor mariner use of the routes.
 If the routes are not used routinely, consideration will be given to making them mandatory through regulation.

 Shifting the Boston Traffic Separation Scheme (TSS): NOAA also intends to propose a reconfiguration of the TSS servicing Boston, MA.
 Reconfiguration of the TSS was also analyzed by the USCG's PARS.
-Analysis by NOAA's National Marine Sanctuaries Office indicates that an approximate 12 degree shift in the axis of the northern leg of the TSS and narrowing the two traffic lanes of the TSS by approximately 1/2 nautical mile (nm) (.93 km) each would avoid known aggregation locations of right and humpback whales, yielding an estimated 58-percent reduction in the risk of ship strikes to right whales, while also reducing ship strike risk to other endangered large whale species by an estimated 81 percent.
+Analysis by NOAA's National Marine Sanctuaries Office indicates that an approximate 12 degree shift in the axis of the northern leg of the TSS and narrowing the two traffic Start Printed Page 36303lanes of the TSS by approximately 1/2 nautical mile (nm) (.93 km) each would avoid known aggregation locations of right and humpback whales, yielding an estimated 58-percent reduction in the risk of ship strikes to right whales, while also reducing ship strike risk to other endangered large whale species by an estimated 81 percent.
 The proposed change in the TSS was developed after the development of NMFS's Ship Strike Reduction Strategy, however, it is fully consistent with the purpose and framework of the Strategy.
 The action requires proposing the change to, and endorsement by, the International Maritime Organization (IMO).
 A proposal would have to be submitted by the United States in April 2006.